-Several researchers [9][32] have analyzed scalability and attempts have been made to resolve the issue of growing storage requirements.
+Several researchers (Bruce, 2014; van den Hooff et al., 2014) have analyzed scalability and attempts have been made to resolve the issue of growing storage requirements.
 In these attempts, the concept of lightweight clients and the removal of old transactions from the network have been proposed.
-In another attempt [11], the underlying concept has been revamped to decouple the blockchain block into microblock for transactions and key-block for elections.
+In another attempt (Eyal & Sirer, 2014), the underlying concept has been revamped to decouple the blockchain block into micro-block for transactions and key-block for elections.
 These attempts provide a significant step in the direction of addressing the issue of scalability.
 However, they have not been adopted by any of the blockchain systems for practical applications.